 What you need to send us

 To complete your online application, please be sure to submit the following:

 - High school transcript

-- ACT or SAT test scores; scores must be official or listed on your high school transcript
+- ACT or SAT test scores (optional)

 - College transcripts and AP exam scores may be sent at a later time and are not needed for freshman application review